kanishkbadola12/TicTacToe/README.md

 ### Q. What you enjoyed most about the implementation.
 • I enjoyed learning the new framework in a  short period of time, and the overall development experience was particularly engaging due to its focus on game development.
 Additionaly I also enjoyed coding custom CSS for animations, styling to give the app a more personalized feel tailored to Feedback Fruits.

+## Concept:

+The Tic Tac Toe app is designed to provide a seamless and enjoyable gaming experience with the following features:

+<b>1.
+3x3 Grid </b><br>
+• The game board consists of a 3x3 grid, which is the traditional layout for Tic Tac Toe.
+Each cell in the grid can be clicked to place a player's mark (either 'X' or 'O').

+<b>2.
+Player Selection </b><br>
+• At the start of the game, players can choose whether they want to be 'X' or 'O'.
+This selection determines which player goes first.
+The initial player is set to 'X' by default, but this can be changed before the game begins.

+<b>3.
+Turn Based </b><br>
+• Players take turns to place their marks on the grid.
+The app ensures that alternate turns are provided correctly.
+If 'X' mark the grid in it's turn then the next Turn would be given to 'O' and vice versa.

+<b>4.
+Game Logic </b><br>
+• The app checks for a winner after each move.
+A player wins by placing three of their marks in a horizontal, vertical, or diagonal row.
+If all cells are filled and no player has three in a row, the game ends in a draw otherwise the currently player with three in a row wins.

+<b>6.
+Reset Button </b><br>
+• The app features a reset button that allows players to start a new game at any time.
+When the reset button is pressed, the game board is cleared, and the default player is set to 'X'.
+This provides a quick and easy way to restart the game without refreshing the entire page.

+<b>7.
+Responsiveness </b><br>
+• The app is designed to be responsive, ensuring that it looks and functions well on various devices, including desktops, tablets, and smartphones.
+The user interface is simple and intuitive, making it easy for players to navigate and enjoy the game.

+<b>8.
+Interactive User Interface </b><br>
+• The user interface is designed to be interactive and visually appealing.
+Clear visual cues indicate whose turn it is, and winning combinations are highlighted to celebrate the player's victory or a match tie.

 ## Prerequisites